 In addition, the Motor Vehicle Administration will try to suspend your driver’s license.
 There are additional charges and penalties if you hold a CDL license or are under 21 and charged with DUI.

-Time is of the essence in defending yourself on a DUI charge, as there are some relatively short, hard and fast deadlines that have permanent non-modifiable consequences.
+Time is of the essence in defending yourself on a DUI charge, as some relatively short, hard, and fast deadlines have permanent non-modifiable consequences.

 DWI stands for Driving While Impaired and is the lesser of the two drunk driving charges in Maryland.
 To be charged with DWI, you must have a blood alcohol content (BAC) of .07 or less.
 A BAC of .05 or less is considered evidence of sobriety in most cases.

 However, the level of legal culpability is lower for minor drivers, at 0.02% which is evidence of a violation of the alcohol restriction placed on all minor’s licenses by the MVA, and commercial vehicle operators, at 0.04%.
 While a DWI charge carries lesser penalties than a DUI, the legal and financial problems can still be very serious.

 What Are the Penalties for a DWI in Maryland?